 The Clinical and Translational Science Award One Health Alliance (COHA) is comprised of veterinary schools partnered with medical and other colleagues through a National Institutes of Health Clinical Translational Science Award (CTSA).
 COHA’s mission is to advance our understanding of diseases shared by humans and animals.
 The alliance leverages the expertise of physicians, research scientists, veterinarians, and other professionals to find solutions for medical problems and to address the well-being of humans, animals, and the environment.
 This approach will capitalize on One Health opportunities that accelerate translational research.

-- Research on naturally occurring animal models of human disease.
 Evaluation of such diseases in a comparative framework can accelerate translational medicine, reduce translational failures and advance human and animal health.
 Examples include research on cancer, cardiovascular disease, diabetes, shared infectious diseases, arthritis and neurologic disorders.
 Human-animal interactions that promote health and well-being are also a focus.

-- Communication and collaboration.
 Awareness is needed of the capabilities of One Health partners in order to advance translational research.
 Encouraging formation of collaborative One Health teams will expand problem-solving perspectives and catalyze innovation.